-There are four main aims in this study:
+There were four main aims in this study:

 - To understand the experiences of people within marginalised groups, including how they are referred to, or access, specialist mental health care.